Karl Klingler: Twilight years

-The Klingler Quartet
+Klingler Quartet

 The Klingler Quartet was founded in 1905 with the express purpose of recreating and preserving the tone quality and musical style of the legendary Joachim Quartet.
-The violinists were Karl Klingler himself and the Russian, Josef Rywkind.
-Karl Klingler's brother Fridolin played the viola and the 'cellist was the Welshman Arthur Williams.
+The violinists were Karl Klingler himself and the Russian Josef Rywkind.
+Karl Klingler's brother Fridolin played the viola and the cellist was the Welshman Arthur Williams.
 Williams' teacher, Robert Hausmann, who had for many years played in the Joachim Quartet was also recruited as an advisor, ensuring, with Klingler himself, that the quartet's approach remained true to that of the Joachim Quartet, down to the tiniest detail.
-During the First World War the quartet had to be dissolved because two of its four members were from countries that were at war with Germany.
+During the First World War, the quartet had to be dissolved because two of its four members were from countries that were at war with Germany.

-After peace returned in 1918 Klingler resumed the tradition of the Klingler Quartet, now with the second violin parts taken by Richard Heber and Max Baldner playing the 'cello.
+After peace returned in 1918 Klingler resumed the tradition of the Klingler Quartet, now with the second violin parts taken by Richard Heber and Max Baldner playing the cello.
 Baldner's seat was taken by Francesco von Mendelssohn in 1926.
 Just like the Joachim Quartet, which on account of the qualities of its tone and style had been identified as one of the best strong quartets in the world, its spiritual successor, the Klingler Quartet, confirmed its own status by producing some of the best recordings of the day.

-The Nazi years found another "non-Aryan" in the 'cellist's seat.
-On the invitation of President Hindenburg, in March 1934 the Klingler Quartet, including the 'cellist Ernst Silberstein, performed in the presence of Adolf Hitler.
-In 1936 Klingler refused to submit to pressure to substitute an "Aryan" 'cellist for Silberstein, and the now world-famous Klingler Quartet instead "resigned".
+The Nazi years found another "non-Aryan" in the cellist's seat.
+On the invitation of President Hindenburg, in March 1934 the Klingler Quartet, including the cellist Ernst Silberstein, performed in the presence of Adolf Hitler.
+In 1936 Klingler refused to submit to pressure to substitute an "Aryan" cellist for Silberstein, and the now world-famous Klingler Quartet instead "resigned".

-After the twelve Nazi years came to an end the Klingler Quartet was reborn, now featuring Klingler together with three former pupils, Agnes Ritter, Friedrich Hausmann and Otto Garvens.
-However, with Klingler himself past retirement age, the quartet was unable to match its prewar traditions.
+After the twelve Nazi years came to an end, the Klingler Quartet was reborn, now featuring Klingler together with three former pupils, Agnes Ritter, Friedrich Hausmann and Otto Garvens.
+However, with Klingler himself past retirement age, the quartet was unable to match its pre-war traditions.